vmware-archive/DEPRECTATED-docs-pcf-security/pcf-infrastructure/api-cert-rotation.html.erb.md

 You can use a Pivotal-generated CA or provide your own CA using the API calls in this section.

 1. Perform the steps in the [Using Ops Manager API](../../customizing/ops-man-api.html) topic to target and authenticate with the Ops Manager User Account and Authentication (UAA) server.
 Record your Ops Manager access token, and use it for `YOUR-UAA-ACCESS-TOKEN` in the following procedures.
+<p class="note"><strong>Note</strong>: When you record your Ops Manager access token, make sure you remove any new line characters such as <code>/n</code>.
+Otherwise the API call in the following step will not succeed.</p>

 1. To use a Pivotal-generated CA, use `curl` to make the following API call:
 <pre>